 Another prayer trap is only praying for the things you need or want, and forgetting to be grateful for the things you already have.
 Making it a point to thank God for all He has done for you is so important!

 Be as specific as you possibly can in your gratitudes.
-My daughter Chloe is a pro at listing gratitudes in her prayers.
+One of my daughters is a pro at listing gratitudes in her prayers.
 She usually lists 5 or 6 seemingly random things that she is grateful for, and sometimes she gets a bit of flak from her sisters for the way that she prays.
 I love it, though.
 She reminds me that I should be thanking my Heavenly Father for the carpet, forks, snow days, my favorite shirt, and toothpaste.

 Related: 4 Ways to Practice More Gratitude